mmiglioranza22/nestjs-auth-bootstrap/README.md

 Whatever you want.

-You can use it as is, change the authentication strategy to your use case (OAuth), extend and implemente your token reuse detection solution, use it to learn how somebody else thought about authentication / authorization, remove any module you do not use and modify what you need, check how tests are setup and configured for NestJS (not a particularly trivial endeavour), add observability and monitoring to see how it scales, convert it into your own auth micro service, try to crack it and find vulnerabilities I did not consider.
+You can use it as is, change the authentication strategy to your use case (OAuth), extend it and implement your own token reuse detection solution, remove any module you do not use and modify what you need, check how tests are setup and configured for NestJS (not a particularly trivial endeavour), add observability and monitoring to see how it scales, convert it into your own auth micro service, try to crack it and find vulnerabilities unknown until now.

 License is MIT